jftuga/date_gap_finder/README.md

 ```

 # Columns numbers start at zero.
+# Use multiple -r options to insert data in deifferent columns.
-# Insert -1 at column 1 and 0 at column 2
+# Insert a -1 value in column 1; insert a 0 value in column 2
 PS C:\> .\date_gap_finder.exe insert -a 1442 -p minutes -r 1,-1 -r 2,0 .\e.csv
 Date,Errors,Warnings
 2021-04-15 06:55:01,0,23